KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Fun in Dallas

 It was great hosting colleagues from London in Plano and a perfect opportunity to extend some Texas-style hospitality.
-Love that my work is a passport to the world.
+I love that my work is a passport to the world.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>